crabba/medical-image-deident/doc/workshop.md

 ## Course Resources

 * Download and extract this [zip file](https://github.com/crabba/medical-image-deident/archive/main.zip) (which contains the contents of this [GitHub Repo](https://github.com/crabba/medical-image-deident)) to your local computer.
+The extracted directories contain:
+    * `doc`: Markdown source code for the course guides
+    * `images`: Sample images for de-identification
+    * `pdf`: Course guides in PDF format
+    * `python`: Jupyter notebook for module 1, Python source code for module 2